mattyImry/Discover-Sri-Lanka_MS2/README.md

 10. [EmailJS](https://www.emailjs.com/) Has been used to be able to received an email from the User with a request/message by filling the form in  the contact page.
 11. [Tiny JPG](https://tinyjpg.com/) Has been used to compress the picture to reduce loading time of the project.

 ## **_Testing_**

+For the testing section please refer to [TESTING.md](TESTING.md) file.

 ## **_Bugs and fixes_**

 * Issue 1 When using Google maps search box the search works but the icon displayed on the map related to the search are not rendering correctly on the map.

-    Solution 1- Found that when Google Searchbox was trying to create a marker using the marker constructor for the related search , a key object `icon:` was used .
+    Solution 1 Found that when Google Searchbox was trying to create a marker using the marker constructor for the related search , a key object `icon:` was used .
 This property was creating an icon on the map which wasn't rendered correctly.
 By removing the key object `icon:` from the marker constructor and the related variable called `icon` the issue has been solve.
 Now if I search a location or a facility a standard red marker will show without causing any issue.
 Also the search now is quicker.

 * Issue 2 When opening and closing info windows on the map, specially after a search and clicking on the marker to show info windows, I get an intermittent error on the concole.
 [Issue2](https://github.com/mattyImry/Discover-Sri-Lanka_MS2/blob/master/assets/media/issue2.jpg).

+* Issue 3 When using the Developer tool with Google Chrome and checking the layout on the Ipad Pro for the Gallery page, the layout is incorrect.
+I do not have an Ipad pro to check phisically.
+I pad 2 works both on the phisical machine and with Developer tool in Google Chrome.
+I will try to change the picture size to see if changes but do not have enough time now.

 ## **_Deployment_**